cloud-gov/federalist.18f.gov/pages/using-federalist/permissions.md

 ## Initial access to Federalist

 Basic access to federalist is authenticated using GitHub OAuth.
-Please ask your team's primary contact for Federalist to request access to Federalist by e-mailing federalist-support@gsa.gov.
+Please ask your team's primary contact for Federalist to request access to Federalist by e-mailing federalist-support@gsa.gov with the GitHub usernames of those that should have access.
+Primary contacts should also let us know when to remove access as part of offboarding.

 ## Site permissions